sntruong12/catch-hands/README.md

 ## User Stories

-As a user, I want to see and index of all the Fighters from the game.
+As a user, I want to see an index of all the Fighters from the game.

 As a user, I want to add fighters to my fighters page.